Moving to Arlington, VA - Updated 2024

 Nearby Cities to Arlington, VA

 As we mentioned above, Washington D.C. is very close to Arlington, just east of the county.
 Some residents of Arlington can even easily commute to work at D.C.: If you lived in Alcova Heights or Rosslyn for instance, it’s only a 10 minute drive to the Lincoln Memorial – and about a 15-minute drive to the White House.
+It's also a short walk over the Key Bridge to reach Georgetown.
 In fact, living in Rosslyn means you’re very likely to live cheek to jowl with frequent visitors to the Situation Room.

 Alexandria, population of ~155,000, is to the south.
 It’s home to the George Washington Masonic National Memorial, which is fitting since Alexandria is, in fact, George Washington’s hometown.
 The area has an extensive Colonial history.
 In its heyday, it was one of the busiest ports in the United States.
 Today, Alexandria is home to a variety of restaurants, cafes, and churches – and it can be nice if you want a more suburban feel than Arlington.
 Residents say that the traffic can be a significant drawback, particularly if you have a far commute, but there are plenty of job opportunities and things to do.Additionally, it’s well served by WMATA, the Washington DC metro’s mass transit system.